 Knowing how to read a stream is critical.
 Key places to look for trout include: in front of or behind boulders, around downed trees, undercut banks, eddies, and pools of water.

-- Eddies - These are circular motions of water cause by obstructions in the stream or the joining of two streams.
+These are circular motions of water caused by obstructions in the stream or the joining of two streams.
 These eddies can pull up nutrients and foods from the bottom that trout love.
-Trout can hold positions here fairly easy.
+Trout can hold positions here fairly easily.
 For them it is an easy place to get a meal as the natural motion of the eddy will bring food directly to them.

-- Pools - A pool is where water basically comes to a stand still.
+A pool is where water basically comes to a standstill.
 They are pretty much a staple water for trout.
-They love this kind of water because it is slow moving and they can easily grab food as it is washed down stream past them.
+They love this kind of water because it is slow-moving and they can easily grab food as it is washed downstream past them.
 However, trout in pools are not always actively feeding so this can prove to be a challenge.
 But it is well worth the reward if you have a little patience and just work the pool a little.

 I’ve learned from many failures over the years and wrote this guide with what I’ve found helpful in my adventures.
 I won’t guarantee these tips will help you always catch trout, but it will give you a leg up on your prey and the competition.